sergioaugrod/acmex/README.md

 ![](https://github.com/sergioaugrod/acmex/workflows/CI/badge.svg)
 [![Hex.pm](https://img.shields.io/hexpm/v/acmex.svg)](https://hex.pm/packages/acmex)

+**This project is no longer maintained.**

-Acmex is an Elixir Client for the Lets Encrypt [ACMEv2](https://github.com/ietf-wg-acme/acme) protocol.
+Acmex is an Elixir Client for the Lets Encrypt ACMEv2 protocol.

+## Status

+* Acmex is not used in production and have a very incomplete support to ACMEv2 protocol.
+* It does not have a good flexibility, because it uses a `GenServer` to keep the account state and application config to get the directory URL.

 ## Installation